mrzzmrzz/ty-zed/README.md

 > [!note]
-> This extension has been officially merged into and is now maintained by the Zed team.
+> This extension has been officially merged and maintained by the Zed team.
 >
 > Please visit the new [repository](https://github.com/zed-extensions/ty) for the latest usage instructions and support.